mutaphore/prog-quest/README.md

 # Programming Interview Questions

-This is my solutions to programming questions I studied in order to prepare for job interviews.
+Solutions to programming questions I studied in order to prepare for job interviews.
 Please feel free to create pull requests for any problems you would like to add and/or issues!

 ## Problems